mushfiqur-anik/Event-Management-System/README.md

 # Event-Management-System
-This repository contains files for the Event-Management-System project for course Comp-249
+This repository contains files for the Event-Management-System project for Object Oriented Programming course Comp-249

 ## Description
-This is an event management system that is built to help the customer manage different types of events happening all year round.
+This is an event management application that is built to help the customer manage different types of events happening all year round.
+This has features like searching for different types of events that are happening in the same year, also events that are taking place in most/least amount of cities.
 The project makes use of programming concepts such as inheritance constructors, access rights, method overriding, package creation, etc.

 ## File List